AdnanHodzic/containerized-wordpress-project/README.md

 ## Requirements

-* Ubuntu Linux instance running in AWS (preferebaly new one, so new that you haven't even SSH-ed to it)
+* Ubuntu or CentOS Linux instance running in AWS (preferebaly new one, so new that you haven't even SSH-ed to it)
 * Ansible installed on (local) host you'll be running this playbook on
 * Port 80 (HTTP) and 443 (HTTPS) must be enabled